Vampyr (video game): Sales and accolades

 At E3 2017, Vampyr received one of GamesRadar+'s Best of E3 awards and was nominated for GamesBeat's Unreal Underdog award and Game Critics Awards' Best RPG award.
 It was later nominated for the Best Console Game, Best Screenplay, and Best Soundtrack awards at the 2018 Ping Awards, and for "Best Role-Playing Game" at the Titanium Awards, and won the "Game, Original Role Playing" award at the NAVGTR Awards, whereas its other nominations were for the "Original Dramatic Score, New IP" and "Use of Sound, New IP" awards.

 Legacy

 In August 2018, it was announced that the television production company Fox 21 Television Studios had optioned Vampyr as a series, with Wonderland Sound and Vision and DJ2 Entertainment also attached to the project.
-McG, founder of Wonderland Sound and Vision, is set to direct and will serve as executive producer with Mary Viola, Corey Marsh, Dmitri Johnson, Stephan Bugaj.
+McG, founder of Wonderland Sound and Vision, directed and served as executive producer with Mary Viola, Corey Marsh, Dmitri Johnson, and Stephan Bugaj.

-Dontnod Entertainment and Focus Home Interactive have announced to have renewed their partnership for a new game in April 2019.
+Dontnod Entertainment and Focus Home Interactive have announced to have renewed their partnership for a new game in April 2019, with Dontnod stating Vampyr is a "great success".
+It was revealed to be Banishers: Ghosts of New Eden in 2022.